 It was a lot of trial and error.
 But she ultimately figured out how to build out each piece, and her business exploded.
 Her last launch brought in $100k.
 And for HollyAnne, this is just the beginning.

-You’ll definitely want to listen to this episode because HollyAnne shares her content strategy, social media strategy, email marketing strategy, and course launch strategy.
+You will definitely want to listen to this episode because HollyAnne shares her content strategy, social media strategy, email marketing strategy, and course launch strategy.
 If you want real takeaways, don’t miss this episode!